 Arguably, the most radical realisation of a floating city is Georgii Krutikov’s City of the Future project from 1928.
 In the first of two post about Krutikov, we well examine the City of the Future project (often referred to as the Flying City) in more depth.
-Part 2 will looks at Krutikov’s proposal for a flying car and see where that is leading us.
+Part 2 will look at Krutikov’s proposal for a flying car and see where that is leading us.

 Krutikov was a student of the Soviet Rationalist Nikolai Ladovskii at VKhUTEIN (the Higher Art and Technical Institute, previously known as VKhUTEMAS, the influential school of architecture in Moscow), and presented the proposal as his final diploma project.
 That a student project from 1928 is so highly regarded as a pioneering piece of avant garde architectural speculation is a testament to the radical nature of the scheme presented, and also the efforts of reknown Constructivist architectural historian Selim Khan-Magomedov.